ni/webvi-examples/IncorporateUserResources/Readme.md

 2. Open `WebApp.lvdist`.
 3. Click the build icon in the top command bar of this distribution document
 4. Double-click the nipkg and follow the on screen instructions
-5. Open a web browser and navigate to `http://localhost:9090/incorporateuserresources/Main.html`
+5. Open a web browser and navigate to `http://localhost:9090/incorporateuserresources/`

 ### Hosting on the LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`.
-2. Copy the `WebApp+Web Server` directory into the `www` directory.
+2. Copy the `WebApp_Web Server` directory into the `www` directory.
-3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/Main.html`
+3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/`

 ### Hosting on the NI Web Server
 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs`.
 2. Copy the `WebApp_Web Server` directory into the `htdocs` directory.
-3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/Main.html`.
+3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/`.

 # Details
-This example uses two types of resources: images and CSS files.
+This example uses one type of resource: an image file.

-Two images are included in a child namespace within the `WebApp.gcomp` file called `images`: the National Instruments logo (`.svg`), and a screenshot of the diagram code (`.png`).
+An image is included in the `images` namespace within `WebApp.gcomp`.
+The image is a screenshot of the diagram code and is named `WebVIDiagram.png`.

-A CSS file is included in a child namespace called `styles`.
-The file `main.css` styles the WebVI header at the top of the panel.

 Refer to the following sections to learn how to add resource files to a web application component and reference them in a WebVI.